tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

     `ls -la`{{execute}}

 1. In the terminal on the right you should see login information for the account we created for you.
 Later if you forget the login information, run `creds`{{execute}} and you will see the information again.
-Now , using the provided credentials, login to your account on<a href="https://app.datadoghq.com" target="_datadog">Datadog </a>.
+Now , using the provided credentials, login to your account on <a href="https://app.datadoghq.com" target="_datadog">Datadog </a>.

-1. Now that you are logged into the platform , visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API Keys section</a>, which you can find in the Global Navigation under **Integrations > APIs**.
+1. Now that you are logged into the platform, visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API Keys section</a>, which you can find in the Global Navigation under **Integrations > APIs**.
 Expand API Keys and hover over the purple rectangle to reveal the API key we have created for you.

 ![API Key in the Datadog App](./assets/api_key_in_datadog.png)